geomagpy/magpy/README.md

 productive data analysis, however, there is a single method implemented, which comprises all of the following procedures.
 Please move to section 7.2 for a description of the productive method.

-Lets first import the required packages for DI/absolute analysis and some exanmple files and helper methods:
+Lets first import the required modules for DI/absolute analysis and some exanmple files and helper methods:

         import magpy.absolutes as di
         from magpy.stream import read, DataStream(), example6a, example5